SpectatAR/SpectatAR-Integration-Guide/README.md

 ## SceneKit 5.0

-Installation into Xcode is available via Cocoapods.
-For Cocopods documentation and installation into the terminal, visit https://cocoapods.org
+Installation into Xcode is available via CocoaPods.
+For CocoaPods documentation and installation into the terminal, visit https://cocoapods.org

 **Sudo**

-- $ sudo gem install cocoapods
+- $ sudo gem install CocoaPods

 **Sudo-less installation**

 If you do not want to grant RubyGems admin privileges for this process, you can tell RubyGems to install into your user directory by passing either the --user-install flag to gem install or by configuring the RubyGems environment.
-The latter is in our opinion the best solution.
+The latter is, in our opinion, the best solution.
 To do this open up terminal and create or edit your .bash_profile with your preferred editor.
 Then enter these lines into the file:

 - export GEM_HOME=$HOME/.gem
 - export PATH=$GEM_HOME/bin:$PATH